 - All electrical cables and connectors must be in good condition.
 Use caution in wet weather to avoid danger from electrical shock.
 Extension cords to the hydraulic tank and/or engine block heater must be properly grounded. - Do not start the engine if the key has been marked with a "DO NOT START" or "RED" tag, or by your local "lockout/tagout" procedure. - Never operate any of the cab controls from anywhere other than the operator's seat. - Sound the horn to alert personnel in the area before starting the engine, and make sure everyone is clear.
-Be sure that all controls are in neutral before starting the engine. - Operate at low speeds in crowded areas or soft terrain. - This machine is not designed for lifting or moving of persons.
+Be sure that all controls are in neutral before starting the engine. - This machine is not designed for lifting or moving of persons.
 The operator's cab is the only safe location for personnel while the machine is in operation.